 Ever wonder what it would be like to bring the full movie theater experience to your home?
 Having that familiar cinema vibe, from the comfort and security of your basement?
-Here’s a step-by-step guide on how to build your ultimate home theater room.
+Here’s a step-by-step guide on how to build your ultimate diy home theater room.

 STEP 1: Optimizing Screen Distance and Theater Seating Layout